 Despite the known dangers associated with heroin use, many individuals still find themselves trapped in the grips of an addiction to this powerful substance.
 Falling within the category of opioid substances, heroin is an illicit type of opioid, synthesized from the powerful pain medication morphine.
 When consumed, heroin induces an almost immediate rush of euphoria and contentment, along with extreme relaxation and a serene state of drowsiness.
 These pleasurable feelings are what frequently draw users continuously back into the cycle of abusing this dangerous substance.
 The physical tolerance and dependency that subsequently develops as the result of heroin use keeps individuals ensnared in a powerful addiction because, if these people should attempt to cease their use of this substance, they will likely experience immensely uncomfortable symptoms of withdrawal.
 As such, a heroin addiction can be exceeding difficult to overcome without professional help.

-At Crestwyn Behavioral Health, we can supply that help.
+At Crestwyn Behavioral Health in Memphis, Tennesse, we can supply that help.
 We are aware of the extreme detriments that a heroin addiction can elicit, and we are also aware of the immense strife that accompanies attempts to put an end to the abuse of this drug.
 For these reasons and more, we have devised specialized programming that is tailored to meet the needs of individuals who wish to overcome their addictions to heroin.
-By engaging in the clinically excellent care that we provide here at Crestwyn, a heroin abuse problem can be overcome and individuals can embark on a path of sobriety.
+By engaging in the clinically excellent care that we provide here at our addiction rehab center, a heroin abuse problem can be overcome and individuals can embark on a path of sobriety.

 Helping a Loved One or Family Member Get Treatment